NohPei/geophone-manual/source/firmware/build.rst

    - Install `Arduino <https://docs.arduino.cc/software/ide/>`__ and manually
      ensure the dependencies in ``platformio.ini`` are all installed

+      - This will also require installing the :external+ardu8266:doc:`ESP8266 Arduino Core <installing>` or :external+ardu32:doc:`ESP32 Arduino <installing>` depending on the board version

-1. Build the firmware
+#.
+Build the firmware

    - :external:doc:`core/userguide/cmd_run` is the primary command for PlatformIO
+   - See `Arduino's instructions <https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-uploading-a-sketch/>`_ if using Arduino IDE

 ..
 TODO: re-factor these config instructions into the config page

-3. Open the GeoMCU firmware directory you downloaded earlier, and make the following configuration edits.
+#.
+Open the GeoMCU firmware directory you downloaded earlier, and make the
+   following configuration edits.

    ``data/config/mqtt``: